vessel-kpi-framework/dashboard-master/README.md

 python main.py
 ```

-This generates `report/dashboard.html`; open the file in a web browser to
+This generates `report/dashboard.html`.
+Open the file in a web browser to
 explore the results.

 ## Note